shawnr/practical-javascript-2-webapps/visual-feedback/project-visual-feedback-and-enhancement.md

 components.
 We will also use a load spinner from Spinkit.

 ## Review the Requirements
 In order to complete this project, we will mainly be adding elements to enhance the messaging and visual presentation of the application.
-We must complete the following requirements, which will have us editing several files in the project.
-(Each file contains `TODO` notes, so look for those.)
+We must complete the following requirements, which will have us editing the `src/components/WordSearch.vue` file.
+(Each requirement corresponds to the `TODO` notes, so look for those.)
 Here are the basic requirements:

 * Use the `showSpinner` value to modulate the display of the `CubeSpinner` component when appropriate
 * Add an animation to the items of the results list when a search is completed